Hotel Name: Marina Bay Sands

 Marina Bay is reclaimed land and there is more construction going on in the area.
 There is a metro line being built nearby, and behind the hotel the Gardens by the Bay is nearing completion.
 It will be interesting to see how the area looks once everything is completed.

-Book the Marina Bay Sands Hotel Singapore online.
+Check the rates for the Marina Bay Sands Hotel Singapore online.